Key Takeaways

 Find care with Rula

-With Rula, you can easily find a therapist who is in network, accepting new patients, and can see you as early as this week.
+With Rula, you can easily find a therapist who is in network, accepting new patients, and can see you as soon as tomorrow.
 Plus, our teletherapy platform allows you to schedule appointments and attend therapy sessions right from the comfort of your home.

 More From Rula